iuli4n/AR-CYBS-UnityArduinoMultiplayerXR/README.md

 * Installation: Follow [the documentation](/Documentation/1.1_AR_CYB_Software_Information_and_Installation.md) for instructions on downloading and using.

+# Features Under Development

+* Websocket connections to other wifi electronics (ex: ESP32)

+* Deployment on other platforms: Android, Oculus VR

 # Known Bugs

 * Clicking with the right hand doesn't work well unless the wrist is angled.
 Use left hand instead.